R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 	[Service]
 	ExecStart=monitoring.sh

-All that is left is to inform **systemd** about the new units with
-> systemctl daemon-reload

-start the timer
-> systemctl start monitoring.timer (§)
+- [Service} section option:<br>
+`ExecStart`: commands that are executed when this service is started.
+- *Unit*-specific manual: `man 5 systemd.service`.

-and keep it around after a reboot
+**systemctl** will inform **systemd** about the new units.
+All that is left for us is to start the timer (option `--now`), and keep it around after a reboot (command `enable`):
-> systemctl enable monitoring.timer (§)
+> systemctl enable --now  monitoring.timer (§)
 - Check on the timer with `systemctl status monitoring.timer` (§).
-- As with any other **systemd** unit, you may check the journal: `journalctl -fu monitoring.service` (§).
+- As with any other **systemd** unit, you may check the journal: `journalctl --follow --unit monitoring.service` (§).
 - Run `systemctl list-timers` to output a list of the active *timer units* in the system.
-- Authorship of the broadcast will be superuser's and all other users logged to the server will not be able to block the (rather annoying) message every ten minutes using `mesg n`.
+- By default, **systemd** services are configured to run as `root` user.
+That being the case, authorship of the broadcast will be superuser's and all other users logged to the server will not be able to block the (rather annoying) message every ten minutes using `mesg n`.
 More information on this command may be found at `man 1 mesg`.
+- Should you prefer, you may incorporate the new *units* into **systemd** with a regular text editor and then reload the *whole* configuration (rerun all *generators*—executables of dynamic *units*—, reload all *unit* files, and recreate the entire dependency tree):<br>
+> vi /etc/systemd/system/monitoring.timer (§)(†)<br>
+> vi /etc/systemd/system/monitoring.service (§)(†)<br>
+> systemctl daemon-reload

 ##### A.3.h.1 Cron scheduling [ *Not recommended!* ]

 The project document clearly states that "At server startup, the script will display [...] every 10 minutes".
 However, one would not err by much if he or she might programa a periodic timer to execute at *fixed* minutes of the clock, in intervals of ten minutes.
-If one accepts this *sleight of hand*, **cron** offers an easier alternative to **systemd**'s **timer** service.
+If one accepts this *sleight of hand*, **cron** offers an easier alternative to **systemd**'s timer service.

 **cron** is a *daemon*—a program that runs in the background but remains inactive until invoked—that executes scheduled commands. **cron** loads special *crontab* files into memory.
 Every minute henceforth, **cron** wakes and will execute those files marked to run at that specific moment.
 User *crontab* files (named after accounts in `/etc/passwd`) are located in a "user spool area" (`/var/spool/cron/crontabs/`).
 There also exists a "system-wide spool" comprising file `/etc/crontab` and the contents of the `/etc/cron.d/` folder.
 There are some differences in the methods of user vs system-wide *crontab* files.
 - Unfortunately, the daemon sets up a different PATH variable, `/usr/bin:/bin`, leaving our monitoring script out.